csnover/scummvm-buildbot/README.md

 ## Tips for creating & debugging workers

+* To run a test build, log in to Buildbot, click on Builds in the main menu, then Builders, then click on the builder you want to test, then click the “Run manual build” button in the top-right corner, enter a message, and click “Start Build”.
+* Once you log in to the buildmaster, you can go to any Builder page to run a manual build, or to any build’s results page to cancel or re-run the same build.
+The buttons for these actions will appear at the top-right of the window, next to the avatar image.
 * If you are creating a new worker based off an existing Docker Hub image, and want to inspect the base image first, run
   `docker run --rm -u0 <image-name> /bin/bash` to automatically download and